 13. Site of the Old Fire Station

 In 1930, the old City Hall was constructed just south of here at the corner of F Street and Robinson.
 Almost identical to the current Tehachapi Museum building, the old City Hall has been extensively modified.
 These reinforced concrete-walled buildings withstood the 1952 earthquake, without damage.

 14. Bandhauer Market

-The St. Vincent De Paul thrift shop now occupies the Bandhauer Market building, which was later the Town and Country Market.
+Bandhauer Market building was later the Town and Country Market, is currently vacant.
 Just to the north, between this building and the BeeKay Theatre, was the Tehachapi Food Lockers and the Lottie Lee Shop.
 These two shops were later torn down to make space for a parking lot for the Bandhauer Market.

 15. Former BeeKay Movie Theatre

 This building was built as a motion picture theater.
 It was constructed of thick, reinforced concrete, and survived the 1952 earthquake.
 It was remodeled as an indoor mall and later sold to the Moose Lodge.
 A fire in 1994 destroyed all but the shell.
 This building is now owned by the City of Tehachapi and has been lovingly restored.
 The mural on the south side of the building is Tehachapi's latest mural and depicts people waiting for the theater to open.

 16. Hitching Post Theater

 This building was constructed after the 1952 earthquake.
 The two-story frame hotel (formerly the Old Summit School, which was moved to this site from North Curry Street in the early 1900s) had survived the earthquake, and was moved from this site to make way for the new construction.
 The current building was originally used as a post office, a department store, an electric shop, a variety store, and a drug store (all at the same time).